TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.wvd/wvdvalidationenv-public.md

   },
   "displayLabel": "Deploy Host Pool to validation environment", "additionalColumns": [],
-  "tip": "Use Host Pool deployed to Validation Environment to ensure deployment resilience and business functionality continuation", }
+  "tip": "Use Host Pool deployed to Validation Environment to ensure deployment resilience and business functionality continuation"
+}
 ---